megnergit/Microk8s_PostgreSQL_M1/README.md

 1. Create a VM
 2. Install microk8s on the VM
 3. Deploy Longhorn on microk8s
-4. Deploy PostgreSQL on microk8s with LoadBalancer Stolon
+4. Deploy PostgreSQL on microk8s with CloudNativePG
 5. Test failover of PostgreSQL

 ---